ansys/pyconverter-xml2py/doc/source/index.rst

 PyConverter-XML2Py
 ==================

-PyConverter-XML2Py is a Python library for converting technical DITA XML documentation into Python source code so that Sphinx documentation can be generated.
+PyConverter-XML2Py is a Python library for converting technical Docbook XML documentation into Python source code so that Sphinx documentation can be generated.

 .. grid:: 2